SSB: March 25-26, 2023 CW: May 27-28, 2023

 Starts: 0000 UTC Saturday Ends: 2359 UTC Sunday

-I. Objective: For amateurs world wide to contact as many amateurs and prefixes as possible during the contest period.
+For amateurs worldwide to contact as many amateurs and prefixes as possible during the contest period.

 A. Score: The final score is the result of the total QSO points multiplied by the number of different prefixes worked.